Ride-The-Lightning/RTL/RTL_TOR_setup.md

 ### Conect to RTL remotely over Tor

+This guide will allow you to remotely connect to RTL over Tor.
+This can work on any platform, the below example is for serving an android client.

-Install Tor for your platform, on the same local machine as RTL. see the tor project wiki [here](https://trac.torproject.org/projects/tor/wiki)
+Install Tor on the same local machine as RTL. see the tor project wiki [here](https://trac.torproject.org/projects/tor/wiki)

 Edit the `torrc` configuration file, and add the following lines:
 ```